shivanibadinehal/Project-Finance-/README.md

-# Client Financial Analysis with Excel
+# Comprehensive Financial Analysis and Reporting using Excel and PowerQuery

 ## Table of Contents
 1. [Problem Statement](#problem-statement)